bvinoth186/notes/Azure.md

 	- printer cartridges, paper, electricity
 	- Web site hosting, web domain registrations, maintancer agreement, yearly service
 	- Pay as you go items

+- IAAS
+  - Provides infrastructue required on demand
+  - IAAS scenaios
+    - Test and Development
+    - Website hosting
+	- Storage, backup and recovery
+	- Web apps
+	- High performance computing (eg : weather predictions, financial modeling)
+	- Big data analysis
+  - Advantages
+	- Eliminates CapEx and reduces ongoing cost
+	- improves business continuity and DR
+	- Innovate rapidly
+	- Focus on core business
+	- increase stability
+	- No need to troubleshoot equipment problems. cloud provides takes the responsibility of infra resources
+	- Get new apps to user faster
+  - When to use IAAS
+    - Startup or small company
+	- Large orgnanization looking to only purchase what is needed
+	- rapidly growing companies
+	- When you not sure of the demand

+- PAAS
+  - Complete develpoment and deployment environment in cloud
+  - purchase resources when you need
+  - Includes IAAS (Services, Storage & networking)
+  - also includes middleware, develpoment tools and business intelligence
+  - Desinged to support complete cycle of web apps
+  - Avoid expenses of buying / Managing software licenses
+  - you manage the application and services
+  - PAAS scenaios
+    - Development framework
+	- Analytics
+	- Business Intelligence
+	- Security
+	- Middleware
+  - Advantages
+    - Cut coding time (workflow directroy service)
+	- provides inbuilt tools
+	- Develop for multiple platforms (mobile)
+	- Pay as you go
+	- efficianly manage application lifecycle
+	- Geographically distributed
+  - When to use PASS
+    - Multiple developers working on same project
+	- own customized applications
+	- if you repidly developing and deploying application
+  - Examples
+	- AWS ELastic Bean Stalk
+	- Google app Engine
+	- windows Azure